roblevintennis/rapid-workflow-book/chapters/04_yo_grunt_bower.md

 npm install PACKAGE --save-dev
 ```

-(where `PACKAGE` is the desired `npm` package you'd like installed).
+(where `PACKAGE` is grunt plugin you want to install.
+Obviously, the plugin comes as an `npm` package).
 This will both install the package and add it to your `package.json` configuration file.

 ### Gruntfile

 The `Gruntfile.js` is simply a JavaScript file that contains your project's configuration and tasks.
-(CoffeeScript may be used instead of JavaScript but we won't be covering that here).
-It should be placed at the root directory of your project (as with the `package.json` file discussed earlier).
+What's a task?
+A task is a single chunk of work you need to get something done.
+For example, one task might be to compress certain types of images, another to copy files from one directory to another, etc. We'll learn more about these by example so hold tight and it will all make more sense.

-Taking a very high-level look at the contents of a typical `Gruntfile.js` we will find the following:
+This `Gruntfile.js` should be placed at the root directory of your project (as with the `package.json` file discussed earlier).
+Taking a very high-level look at the contents of a typical `Gruntfile.js` we will find the following components:

 * An outer "wrapper" function